 There are also a few different black light shows to see in Prague:

 - Black Light Theatre Experience | Theatre Broadway

 - Black Light Theatre Antologia Performance | Jiri Srnec

 For even more theatrical performances, make sure to check and see what’s playing at Hybernia Theatre during your trip to Prague.

 There’s a lot of fantastic food to eat in this city, but it won’t necessarily be easy to find the best restaurants and meals on your own.
-If you’d like some help picking delicious dishes, consider taking a Secret Food Tour.
+If you’d like some help picking delicious dishes, consider taking a food tour.

 This will be one of the best night events this month.